gracco/sysadmin-interview-questions/README.md

  - sort  will sort, first numbers than characters
  - uniq will merge equal entries
  - wc -l will count the amount of lines and print the number
- - >> Activity.log will save this command appending in the file Acctivity.log
+ - >> Activity.log will save this command appending in the file Activity.log

 * Write a script to list all the differences between two directories.